-FIG. 10 Discrimination of the wrong octant solution as a function of $\sin^2 \theta{23}^{\text{true}}$ , for $\theta{13}^{\text{true}} = 0$ .
-We have assumed 10 years of data taking with a 440 kton detector.
+FIG. 10 Discrimination of the wrong octant solution as a function of $\sin^2 \theta{23}^{\rm true}$, for $\theta{13}^{\rm true} = 0$.
+We have assumed 10 years of data taking with a 440-kton detector.

-Historically, the atmospheric neutrino problem originated in the 80's as a discrepancy between the atmospheric neutrino flux measured with different experimental techniques and the expectations.
+nated in the 80's as a discrepancy between the atmospheric neutrino flux measured with different experimental techniques and the expectations.
 In the last years, a number of detectors had been built, which could detect neutrinos through the observation of the charged lepton produced in charged-current neutrino-nucleon interactions inside the detector material.
-These detectors could be divided into two classes: iron calorimeters, which reconstruct the track or the electromagnetic shower induced by the lepton, and Water Cherenkov, which measure the Cherenkov light emitted by the lepton as it moved faster than light in water filling the detector volume.
-The first iron calorimeters, Frejus (Daum et al., 1995) and NUSEX (Aglietta et al., 1989), found no discrepancy between the observed flux and the theoretical predictions, whereas the two water Cherenkov detectors, IMB (Becker-Szendy et al., 1992) and Kamiokande (Hirata et al., 1992), observed a clear deficit compared to the predicted $\nu{\mu}/\nu{e}$ ratio.
-The problem was finally solved in 1998, when the already mentioned water Cherenkov Super-Kamiokande detector (Fukuda et al., 1998) allowed to establish with high statistical accuracy that there was indeed a zenith- and energy-dependent deficit in the muon-neutrino flux with respect to the theoretical predictions, and that this deficit was compatible with the hypothesis of $\nu{\mu} \rightarrow \nu{\tau}$ oscillations.
-The independent con-
+These detectors could be divided into two classes: iron calorimeters, which reconstruct the track or the electromagnetic shower induced by the lepton, and Water Cerenkov, which measure the Čerenkov light emitted by the lepton as it moved faster than light in water filling the detector volume.
+The firs iron calorimeters, Frejus (Daum et al., 1995) and NUSEX (Aglietta et al., 1989), found no discrepancy between the observed flux and the theoretical predictions, whereas the two water Cerenkov detectors, IMB (Becker-Szendy et al., 1992) and Kamiokande (Hirata et al., 1992), observed a clear deficit compared to the predicted ν{μ}/ν{e} ratio.
+The problem was finally solved in 1998, when the already mentioned water Cerenkov Super-Kamiokande detector (Fukuda et al., 1998) allowed to establish with high statistical accuracy that there was indeed a zenith- and energy-dependent deficit in the muonneutrino flux with respect to the theoretical predictions, and that this deficit was compatible with the hypothesis of $\nu{\mu} \rightarrow \nu{\tau}$ oscillations.
+The independent confirmation of this effect from the iron calorimeter experiments Soudan-II (Allison et al., 1999) and MACRO (Ambrosio et al., 2001) eliminated the original discrepancy between the two experimental techniques.